dan-blank/hgrep-smallcore/README.md

 # hgrep-smallcore

 hgrep-smallcore is yet another haskell reimplementation of [grep](https://en.wikipedia.org/wiki/Grep) based on the paper ["Regular-expression derivatives reexamined"](https://www.ccs.neu.edu/home/turon/re-deriv.pdf).
 I wrote this together with [Borna Bešić](https://github.com/bornabesic) (who focused on the user facing parts, while I focused the regex engine) as an university project and polished it up slightly.
-It is able to process ERE compliant regexes (for the moment, sans [negated character sets](https://www.regular-expressions.info/charclass.html)).
+It is able to process POSIX ERE compliant regexes (for the moment, sans [negated character sets](https://www.regular-expressions.info/charclass.html)).
 Works best on Linux.
 Interesting features:

 * It reduces [regexes](https://www.regular-expressions.info/posix.html) to a small core of 4 constructs, where the smallest construct is that of a character set (see 4.2 in the paper):
 ``` Haskell